 Mealtimes can become difficult as dementia progresses.
 It is not uncommon for the person to either eat more because they have forgotten that they have eaten earlier, or stop eating because they do not remember to eat at all.
 You may experience that they eat with their fingers instead of using utensils and make a lot of mess.
 This can be irritating and embarrassing for you as a caregiver, as well as for the person with dementia.
 It is possible to help the person enjoy meals, keep a healthy diet and maintain a sense of independence a bit longer.

-Serve food ready on a plate instead of self-service
+Serve the food ready on a plate instead of self-service.

 Sign in to leave reactions on posts

 Sign in or become a DemiCare member to join the conversation.